Meet the members of the International Feltmakers Association Committee

 We are all volunteers whose job it is to continue the work of our founder, the late Mary Burkett, OBE.
 Each officer has a role to play in promoting an interest in felt and connecting feltmakers around the world.
 If you want to get in touch with any of us individually, we can be contacted here.

 This has prepared me to contribute and be part of the IFA committee team.
-As Vice Chair, my role is that of an odd job person and general dogsbody.
-I work alongside the chairperson and support the other committee members, contributing to their projects and events to ensure the smooth running and development of the organisation.
+As Chair, I support the other committee members, contributing to their projects and events to ensure the smooth running and development of the organisation.

 Belinda Delany | Secretary